citp/privacy-policy-historical/e/ea/eas/easyarticles.com.md

-> *The following text is extracted and transformed from the easyarticles.com privacy policy that was archived on 2011-03-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110301011435id_/http%3A//www.easyarticles.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the easyarticles.com privacy policy that was archived on 2011-10-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111013033050id_/http%3A//www.easyarticles.com/policy) for the most accurate reproduction.*

-# Free Articles for reprint - Website Content and Newsletter article directory

-## Privacy Policy
+# Privacy Policy - Easyarticles.com Privacy Policy - EasyArticles.com

 **EasyArticles.com Customer Internet Privacy Statement**

 Protecting your privacy is important to us.
 We hope the following statement will help you understand how EasyArticles.com collects, uses and safeguards the personal information you provide to us on our site.

 This policy applies only to the EasyArticles.com website and not to other websites to which EasyArticles.com is linked.

 **Collection of information**

 Users of the EasyArticles.com website may be asked for information when attempting to join to submit articles or when requesting an article be sent to them via email.
 It is necessary to retain registration information for all users who submit articles to the EasyArticles.com website, so that every author using our service may have their own account.

 We do not retain the email addresses of users requesting an article be sent to them via email.

 **Sharing and Use of information**